vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - AUTONOMOUS APs are self-contained SYSTEMS that do NOT RELY on a WLC
 - AUTONOMOUS APs are configured individually
-    - Can be configured by CONSOLE Cáp (CLI)
+    - Can be configured by CONSOLE Cable (CLI)
     - Can be configured by Telnet (CLI)
     - Can be configured by HTTP / HTTPS Web connection (GUI)
-    - An Địa chỉ IP for REMOTE Quản lý should be configured
+    - An Địa chỉ IP for REMOTE Management should be configured
     - The RF PARAMETERS must be manually configured (Transmit Power, Channel, etc)
-    - Bảo mật POLICIES are handled individually by each AP
+    - Security POLICIES are handled individually by each AP
     - QoS RULES etc. are configured individually by each AP

-- There is NO CENTRAL Giám sát or Quản lý of APs
+- There is NO CENTRAL Giám sát or Management of APs

 ![image](https://github.com/psaumur/CCNA/assets/106411237/57faecbb-36a6-424d-b019-52994a5740db)

-- AUTONOMOUS APs connect to the WIRED Mạng with a Trunk link
+- AUTONOMOUS APs connect to the WIRED Network with a Trunk link
-- DATA traffic from Không dây CLIENTS have a very direct PATH to the WIRED Mạng or to other Không dây CLIENTS associated with the same AP
+- DATA traffic from Không dây CLIENTS have a very direct PATH to the WIRED Network or to other Không dây CLIENTS associated with the same AP
-- Each VLAN has to STRETCH across the entire Mạng.
+- Each VLAN has to STRETCH across the entire Network.
 This is considered BAD practice
     - Large Broadcast Domains
     - Spanning Tree will Vô hiệu hóa links
     - Adding / Deleting VLANs is VERY labor-intensive